nvm-sh/nvm/README.md

   sudo chattr +i /etc/resolv.conf
   ```

-This deletes your `resolv.conf` file thats automatically generated when u run WSL, creates a new file and puts `nameserver 8.8.8.8`, then creates a `wsl.conf` file and adds `[network]` and `generateResolveConf = false` to prevent auto generation of that file.
+This deletes your `resolv.conf` file that is automatically generated when u run WSL, creates a new file and puts `nameserver 8.8.8.8`, then creates a `wsl.conf` file and adds `[network]` and `generateResolveConf = false` to prevent auto-generation of that file.

 You can check the contents of the file by running: